oneaudit/katana-ng/README.md

    ...
 ```

-✍️ We will now see `.txt`, `.zip`, etc. files in the output.
+✍️ We will now see `.txt`, `.zip`, etc. files in the output when using `-ddef`.

 ## Investigate Directories

 By default, Katana doesn't investigate directories in a path.
-If the crawler detected the following URL: `/assets/img/image.jpg`, it won't investigate `/assets` which may have directory listing enabled.
-While this behavior is fair enough, we would have to run Katana multiple times if we want to investigate links in the discovered files.
+If the crawler detected the following URL: `/assets/img/image.jpg`, it won't investigate `/assets` or `/assets/img/` which may have directory listing enabled.
+While this behavior is fair, we added a flag if you want the crawler to behave differently.

 ```console
 SCOPE: